 where $B$ is a standard Brownian motion, a classical case of a diffusion with small diffusion coefficient.

-For many such diffusions $\ep\approx 0$ will have little qualitative effect relative to $\ep=0$; however, suppose that $\tphi$ has two stable and one unstable equilibria, and thus the potential $\Phi$ defined by $\Phi = -\int\tphi$ is a double-well potential.
-Since $\tphi$ is a polynomial, this is an assumption on the number and type of zeros of $\tphi$.
-Explicitly, we will assume that:
+For many such diffusions $\ep\approx0$ will have little qualitative effect relative to $\ep=0$; however, suppose that $\tphi$ has two stable and one unstable equilibria, and thus the potential $\Phi$ defined by $\Phi= -\int\tphi$ is a double-well potential.
+Since $\tphi $ is a polynomial, this is an assumption on the number and type of zeros of $\tphi$.
+Explicitly, we will assume that

-Recall also that Assumption~2. implies that at the boundaries we have $\tphi(0)>0, \tphi(1)<0$.
-As a consequence, $\tX_\ve$ is a process whose mean behaviour involves monotone convergence to one of two stable equilibria (determined by the initial conditions), but where the small amount of noise allows the process to switch from one equilibrium to the other, creating a bistable system.
-Precise statements of this behaviour are described by Freidlin-Wentzell theory for random perturbations of dynamical systems by diffusive noise, \cite{FW}, which can also cover processes with metastability, \cite{GOV}.
-We will follow closely the notation of \cite{GOV}, as their results apply most directly to $\tX_\ve$.
-We first need a transformation to handle the state dependence $\tsig^2(x)$ of the diffusion coefficient, easily done using see \cite{DZ} Sec 5.6., or \cite{OV} Sec 2.5.
+Recall also that assumption~(2) implies that at the boundaries we have $\tphi(0)>0, \tphi(1)<0$.
+As a consequence, $\tX_\ve$ is a process whose mean behavior involves monotone convergence to one of two stable equilibria (determined by the initial conditions), but where the small amount of noise allows the process to switch from one equilibrium to the other, creating a bistable system.
+Precise statements of this behavior are described by Freidlin--Wentzell theory for random perturbations of dynamical systems by diffusive noise, \cite{FW}, which can also cover processes with metastability, \cite{GOV}.
+We will follow closely the notation of \cite{GOV}, as these results apply most directly to $\tX_\ve$.
+We first need a transformation to handle the state dependence $\tsig^2(x)$ of the diffusion coefficient, easily done using \cite{DZ}, Section~5.6. or~\cite{OV} Section~2.5.